PRosler/Superusers/README.md

 The folder EV Adoption contains the model for the analysis of different EV adoption policies.
 Consumption Groups contains files related to the model and the model itself.
 In order to evaluate emissions related to different adoption paths of gasoline consumers organized in deciles a model was created and can be found in the folder Consumption Groups.

-For questions about methodology and literature please contact: contact@paul-roesler.com
+For questions about data, methodology and literature please contact: contact@paul-roesler.com